A million Syrian child refugees is 'shameful milestone': U.N.

 Nearly two million Syrians have fled to Turkey, Lebanon, Iraq, Jordan and North Africa, the UNHCR says.
 They include about 42,000 Syrian Kurds who have flooded into Iraqi Kurdistan in the past week to escape fighting and sectarian violence in the north of Syria.

-"This is becoming a structural problem for the economies and societies of the neighbouring countries," Guterres said.
+"This is becoming a structural problem for the economies and societies of the neighboring countries," Guterres said.

 Arab League-U.N. envoy Lakhdar Brahimi believes that the alleged chemical weapon attack in Syria this week should speed up work towards an international peace conference, his spokeswoman said on Friday.